usnistgov/FIPS201/_FIPS201/authentication.md

 The PIV Card Application may host the optional on-card biometric comparison algorithm.
 In this case, on-card biometric comparison data is stored on the card, which cannot be read, but could be used for identity verification.
-A live-scan biometric is supplied to the card to perform cardholder-to-card (CTC)

-(^32) The PIV Authentication certificate or Card Authentication certificate may be leveraged instead of the CHUID to verify that the card is not expired.

-authentication and the card responds with an indication of the success of the on-card biometric comparison.
+A live-scan biometric is supplied to the card to perform cardholder-to-card (CTC) authentication and the card responds with an indication of the success of the on-card biometric comparison.
 The response includes information that allows the reader to authenticate the card.
 The cardholder PIN is not required for this operation.
 The PIV Card shall include a mechanism to block this